MrJoy/launchpad/README.md

 # Control Center

-A gem for accessing various MIDI controllers, including the Novation Launchpad, and Numark Orbit programmatically and easily.
+A gem for interacting with various MIDI controllers.

 This was originally forked from [launchpad](https://github.com/thomasjachmann/launchpad) but has diverged considerably:

 * Abandon support for Novation Launchpad Mk 1.
 * Add support for Novation Launchpad Mk 2.
-* Add support for Numark Orbit.
 * Add support for TouchOSB Bridge.
 * Improve allocation efficiency to reduce pressure on garbage collector.